7 Best Hikes Near Denver That Locals Will Tell You About

 This hike is the best hike that I’ve done in the past 5 years.
 The day we tackled this was gray and misty and we found ourselves walking in an unrelenting mist for hours.
 Eventually, we broke through the clouds and it was sunny with blue skies and one of the most incredible hiking experiences I’ve ever had.

-If you like dramatic landscapes, steady climbs, scrambling over rocks, and views that make you question everything about life and your place in the Universe, then Sky Pond is a hike that you must do the next time you feel the urge to spend 8 or 9 hours on a mountain.
+If you like dramatic landscapes, steady climbs, scrambling over rocks, and views that make you question everything about life and your place in the Universe, then Sky Pond Trail is a hike that you must do the next time you feel the urge to spend 8 or 9 hours on a mountain.

-Green Mountain Loop
+7. Green Mountain Loop

 If you’re looking for another advanced-level hike, Green Mountain Loop in Chautauqua Park in Boulder should be added to your list.